reef-technologies/django-fingerprint-rt/README.md

 # TODOs:

-* more params in BrowserFingerprint - visitor id is not enough
+* more params in BrowserFingerprint - visitor id may be not enough
-* tests

 # Included licenses